sohamroy19/e-gater/README.md

 The code is not meant to be fast or efficient in implementing components or computations,
 but is intended to be analogous to their actual physical design.

-The logic gates considered as basic would be the AND, OR, and NOT gates.
+The logic gates considered as basic are the AND, OR, and NOT gates.

 TODO:
 - [x] Implement basic logic gates
 - [x] Implement other gates using basic ones
+- [x] CMake
-- [ ] Build instructions, Makefile
+- [ ] Build instructions